Azure/terraform-azurerm-avm-res-apimanagement-service/examples/preprovisioned_virtual_network_private_endpoints_with_permissions/README.md

 }

 # This is the module call
-# Do not specify location here due to the randomization above.
 # Leaving location as `null` will cause the module to use the resource group location
 # with a data source.
 module "test" {